ruarcs/legit/README.rst

 Caveats
 -------

-- All remote operations are carried out by the remote identified in ``$ git config legit.remote remotename``
 - If a ``stash pop`` merge fails, Legit stops.
 I'd like to add checking for a failed merge, and undo the command with friendly error reporting.
 - ``pip install`` is cumbersome to people unfamiliar with Python.
 Package.
 (Py2App + PyInstaller)